Particle system approximation of Nash equilibria in large games: Introduction

 \subsection{Outline of the rest of the paper}

 In the next section we present the probabilistic setting and rigorously define the $N$-player game and the associated mean field game.
-In the next section we present the main results of the paper, and Sections \ref{sec:mean_field_games_and_ergodicity_of_langevin_dynamics}, \ref{sec:particle_system_contractivity_and_propagation_of_chaos} and \ref{sec:approximation_of_equilibria} is dedicated to the proof of the three main results discussed above.
-We conclude with the discussion of the potential case.
+In the next section we present the main results of the paper, and Sections \ref{sec:mean_field_games_and_ergodicity_of_langevin_dynamics}, \ref{sec:particle_system_contractivity_and_propagation_of_chaos} and \ref{sec:approximation_of_equilibria} is dedicated to the proofs of the three main results discussed above.